stoeps13/connections-doc/source/admin/install/t_uninstall_database_wizard_silent.md

 Ensure that the wizard has created the response.properties file in the user\_settings/lcWizard/response/dbWizard directory.

+!!! note
-**Note:** To create a response file, run the wizard in standard mode and specify that you would like to create a response file.
+    To create a response file, run the wizard in standard mode and specify that you would like to create a response file.
 You can modify the existing response file or create your own, using a text editor.

 To remove databases in silent mode, complete the following steps: